top of page

 The young woman stepped off the car at Eliot station.
 Nothing in the way she carried herself indicated that she would welcome sympathy.

-Last night the man, now old, dreamed of the young woman he had seen on a streetcar on that one occasion long ago.
-He had not thought of her for many years.
-In his dream he was a boy, again.
-He was standing at a distance to what appeared before him.
-It was as though he was present but invisible, an observer.
-The young woman appeared, at first, as a child.
-With her was her kindly father.
-She and her father were walking together in shifting settings, first on the street, then in a park, then on the beach, and now smartly dressed walking down an aisle to their seats at a theater or at a sporting event.
-As father and daughter proceeded in their dream walk, the father held the end of the girl’s right forearm at the place where her right wrist ended, as though he were holding the girl’s hand if the girl had had a right hand.
+The girl was with a man who appeared to be her kindly father.
+She and her father were walking together first on the street, then in a park, then on the beach, and now smartly dressed walking down an aisle to their seats at a theater.
+The father held the end of the girl’s right forearm at the place where her right wrist ended.
+It was as though he were holding the girl’s hand if the girl had had a right hand.

-The father and daughter moved casually and gracefully.
 The father called the daughter’s right forearm her “stem.”
 This evoked a picture in the boy’s mind of a stem as it appears in nature, as that which upholds a flower or a leaf, or bears a piece of fruit – in each case with flexibility and strength.

-The girl, to the boy’s reckoning, seemed intent on mischief toward her mother who, unlike the girl’s father, did not seem at ease with the girl’s loss of a hand.
+The girl, to the boy’s reckoning, seemed intent on mischief toward her mother who, unlike the girl’s father, did not seem at ease with the girl’s absent hand.
 In her mother’s presence the girl would go out of her way to call attention to the abbreviated end of her right arm and not in her father’s gentle and poetic terms.
 Rather, to her mother’s chagrin, she referred to the end of her arm not as her “stem” but as her “stump,” pointing out that “stump” is what her doctors called it.

 The boy started to awaken to his elderly self.
 The girl in the dream at the end of the dream stood in the streetcar as the car slowed for its final stop.
 She held still for a brief moment to study the boy, as the boy had studied her, and as though to say goodbye as she turned and disappeared into the crowd.

-("The Girl with the Veiled Hand" by Eddie Roth first was published in August 2024 here in The Eddie Roth Reader.)
+(An earlier version of "The Girl with the Veiled Hand" by Eddie Roth first was published in August 2024 here in The Eddie Roth Reader.)

 bottom of page